iconfu/svg-inject/README.md

 ## What about some examples?

-Here are some basic examples which should cover most basic use case.
+Here are some examples which should cover most use case.

-### Example without fallbacks
+### Basic Example

-We recommend going with this solution
+This is a standard way working on all modern browsers (incl.
+IE9+)

 ```html
 <html>